-A5 How is partnering and collaboration is done?
+A5 How partnering and collaboration is done?

-Typically, the process would consist of a number of stages:
+Typically, the process would consist of 5 stages:

-- an initial workshop (or 'relationship and collaboration workshop ') with all key players participating - this would include representatives for the Principal, the Administrator, the Contractor and possibly major subcontractors, and the Contract Leadership Team (if any) - 2. a follow-up workshop may be required to reinforce the first workshop, build teamwork and give participants the necessary partnering skills to evaluate and reinforce performance this is typically about one month after the first workshop - 3. regular meetings, usually held monthly on site to discuss detailed job issues - 4. additional workshop where it is felt necessary due to high staff turnover or a breakdown in the process, and - 5.
-Regular discussions and sharing of knowledge both in a work and social environment.
+- 1. an initial workshop (or 'relationship and collaboration workshop') with key players participating this would include representatives for the Principal, the Administrator, the Contractor and possibly major subcontractors, and the Contract Leadership Team (if any) - 2. a follow-up workshop may be required to reinforce the first workshop, build teamwork and give participants the necessary partnering skills to evaluate and reinforce performance this is typically about one month after the first workshop - 3. regular meetings, usually held monthly onsite to discuss detailed job issues - 4. where necessary, additional workshops to accommodate high staff turnover or a breakdown in the process, and - 5. regular discussions and knowledge sharing both in a work and social environment.